MacroPower/macropower.github.io/content/posts/linkerd-multicluster-without-a-public-ip-addr.md

 slug = "linkerd-multicluster-without-a-public-ip-addr"
 description = """
 Linkerd multi-cluster communication is a great feature, but using it in \
-scenarios where at least one cluster does not have a public IP address can be \
+scenarios where one cluster does not have a public IP address can be tricky. \
-tricky.
 In this article, I'll cover how I tackled this issue in my homelab. \
 """

 keywords = [